skolson/sqlcipher-openssl-build/README.md

 - Android configuration - easy add of extra source files (JNI wrappers) to standard library

 #### Tested Version Combinations
 The plugin successfully performs 64 bit builds of these combinations.
-Others may work.
+Other unlisted combinations also work.
 Note that the Sqlite version is listed only for information, it is determined by the SqlCipher version.

 | OpenSSL version | SqlCipher version | Sqlite Version |
 |-----------------|-------------------|----------------|